 The design philosophy that guides Hartfield Studio is the endless search for balance between opposing elements.
 Masculinity & Femininity.
 Heavy & Light.
 Big & Small.
 High & Low.
 The collections are always rooted in the idea of timeless classics that are meant to be worn and enjoyed by many generations.
 They are designed to be be worn in a variety of occasions and across a broad spectrum of shared aesthetics.
 Hartfield passionately welcomes and celebrates wearers of all ages, ethnic backgrounds, genders and identities.

 Additionally, at every aspect of operations, Hartfield is guided by the simple but dignified principle of "slow and steady".
 Never ones to push aggressive sales, or cave to the expectations of fast-fashion.
-We operate thoughtfully and methodically in an effort to feel connected to the process, the customers and to elevate the personal experience in luxury, future heirlooms.
+We operate thoughtfully and methodically in an effort to feel connected to the process and the customers.

-Hartzog lives and works in Altadena, California with her architect husband and two rescue chihuahuas.
+Hartzog lives and works in Altadena, California.
 When she’s not in the studio she can be found covered in dirt working in the yard, running in the foothills or on set as a wardrobe stylist.